Version: Wowza Streaming Engine™ 4.7.8 build 20191105123929 released on November 5, 2019.

 Update to Java 9

-Wowza Streaming Engine 4.7.8 is built on Java 9 (OpenJDK Java SE JRE 9.0.4) and supports Java versions 9 - 12.
+Wowza Streaming Engine 4.7.8 and later is built on Java 9 (OpenJDK Java SE JRE 9.0.4) and supports Java versions 9 - 12.
 Earlier versions of Java aren't supported.

 - Previous versions of Wowza Streaming Engine media server software were built on Java 8.
 If you're updating an earlier installation of Wowza Streaming Engine to version 4.7.8 or later, you must install OpenJDK Java SE JRE 9.0.4 before running the Wowza Streaming Engine updater.
 For your convenience, we've provided the OpenJDK Java SE JRE 9.0.4 files as a zip on the Downloads tab of your Wowza account.